ngUpgraders/ng-forward/README.md

 }
 ```

-and you wanted to make a factory that created a `Post` with a parameters for title and content, you could do the following:
+and you wanted to make a factory that created a new `Post` with a parameters for title and content, you would use `@Factory`:

 ```js
 import {Factory, Inject, Module} from 'angular-decorators';